rust-lang-ru/book/rustbook-ru/nostarch/frontmatter.md

 * The `rustfmt` formatting tool ensures a consistent coding style across developers.
-* The Rust Language Server powers integrated development environment (IDE) integration for code completion and inline error messages.
+* The Rust Language Server powers integrated development environment (IDE) integration for code completion and inline error сообщения.

 By using these and other tools in the Rust ecosystem, developers can be productive while writing systems-level code.